Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 23

-There are five characteristic ancient villages located in Liguria, emerged in the late Middle Ages: Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
-They extend over a stretch of rugged coastline of about 10 km and are surrounded by nature in a hilly territory characterized by terraces of dry stone walls that slope down to the sea.
-A place from which you can enjoy fabulous views, especially in summer, hiking through vineyards and olive groves.
-From the beginning of August it is possible to walk the famous "Via dell'Amore", a route that has become popular among couples in love, both locals and tourists, who went there to enjoy the enchanting views of the sea and the secluded tranquility offered by the path, it is a one-way walk of 30 min.
-1.5 km long, from Riomaggiore to Manarola and can be accessed by reservation choosing a time slot.
-To have a more fascinating and interesting day, we recommend visiting Manarola, Vernazza and Monterosso al Mare.
+Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare are five picturesque ancient villages located in Liguria, which emerged in the late Middle Ages.
+They extend along a rugged coastline of approximately 10 km and are immersed in nature in a hilly area characterized by terraced dry stone walls sloping down to the sea.
+This is a place where you can enjoy fabulous views, especially in summer, hiking through vineyards and olive groves.
+From the beginning of August, it's possible to hike the famous "Via dell'Amore," a path that has become popular among couples in love, both locals and tourists, who come to enjoy the enchanting sea views and the secluded tranquility offered by the trail.
+It's a 30-minute, one-way walk of 1.5 km from Riomaggiore to Manarola, and can be accessed by booking a time slot.
+For a more charming and interesting day, we recommend visiting Manarola, Vernazza, and Monterosso al Mare.

 7 hours Admission ticket free